StevenWeir038/Scientia-Geographia-Quiz/testing.md

 **The score tracker feature gives immediate feedback during the quiz.**

-Initially the user could immediately see if their answer was incorrect providing an opportunity to change their selection.
+The user could initially see if their answer was incorrect providing an opportunity to change their selection.
 To prevent such dishonesty the score tracker updated only when moving onto the next question.
 In the code, this was achieved by calling `trackerUpdate()` only from the `nextQuestion()` function.